Bidirectional Attention as a Mixture of Continuous Word Experts: Bidirectional attention as a mixture of continuous word experts

 where the $j$th expert $f_j(\overline{X})$ relies on the embedding of the token in position $j$,

 and its weight (namely the contribution of expert $j$ to the prediction) is $\pi_j(\overline{X}) = \left(\mathrm{softmax}(h(\overline{X}))\right)_j$ with

 \end{thm}

 \Cref{prop:mlm-moe-equiv} is an immediate consequence of \Cref{prop:mlm-obj}.
 It formally establishes the equivalence between bidirectional attention and \gls{CBOW}+\gls{MoE}, enabling a statistical interpretation of bidirectional attention.
 In particular, \Cref{prop:mlm-moe-equiv} reveals the distinct use of \gls{MoE}, a machine learning technique that excels at handling heterogeneous data, in bidirectional attention.
 This observation partially explain the empirical effectiveness of attention-based models in capturing heterogeneous patterns in complex natural language data~\citep{devlin2018bert,liu2019roberta}.
+Moreover, the form of $h_j(\overline{X})$ bears resemblance to a kernel smoother in the sense that it is roughly a weighted inner product between the $j$-th token and all other tokens within the sentence.

 \parhead{Extensions to multi-head and multi-layer bidirectional attention.} We finally extend \Cref{prop:mlm-moe-equiv} to multi-head and multi-layer bidirectional attention.
 For bidirectional attention with multiple attention heads, its \gls{MLM} objective can be shown to be equivalent to a stacked \gls{MoE} of \gls{CBOW}.
 For example, for bidirectional attention with two attention heads, its \gls{MLM} objective is equivalent to cross entropy loss with the following stacked \gls{MoE} predictor: